Dave Jackson (Maine game warden): Family

-He married Annette Hetu in Jackman, Maine on Easter Sunday 1932.
-In 1938 he was promoted to chief warden of the Allagash District and moved back to the family farm at Allagash Plantation where schooling was available for their three children born while they lived on Umsaskis Lake.
+He married Annette Hetu in Jackman, Maine, on Easter Sunday 1932.
+In 1938, he was promoted to chief warden of the Allagash District and moved back to the family farm at Allagash Plantation where schooling was available for their three children born while they lived on Umsaskis Lake.
 Their fourth child was born in 1943.
-Warden Jackson retired in 1952; and began spending winters near their daughter while her husband was stationed at Eglin Air Force Base.
-He and his wife spent their final years living near their daughter's family in Fort Walton Beach, Florida where he died in 1978.
+Jackson retired in 1952, and began spending winters near their daughter while her husband was stationed at Eglin Air Force Base.
+He and his wife spent their final years living near their daughter's family in Fort Walton Beach, Florida, where he died in 1978.